Is there even any such thing as a sex addict?

-It’s happened again: A powerful, famous man is accused of improper sexual behavior and says he's seeking therapy to deal with it.
+It’s happened again: A powerful, famous man is accused of improper, even criminal, sexual behavior and says he's seeking therapy to deal with it.

-"Guys, I'm not doing OK," Harvey Weinstein said Wednesday in a video licensed to NBC News.
+"Guys, I'm not doing OK," Hollywood mogul Harvey Weinstein said Wednesday in a video licensed to NBC News.
 "I'm trying.
 I've got to get help."

 Psychiatrists debated whether to include sex addiction as a diagnosis in the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), and opted not to.